 Not pulling any punches, according to Hindenburg, “Nikola is an intricate fraud built on dozens of lies”.
-The report is an extensive attack on the company and CEO Trevor Milton.
+The report is an extensive attack on the company and founder Trevor Milton.
 It also tears down the deal with GM and the circumstances which led to its origination, including the pressure Tesla’s skyrocketing share price has put on the legacy automakers.
 Other highlights include:

 - An accusation that a video titled “Nikola One In Motion” showing the truck moving down a highway at speed involved the truck being towed to the top of a hill and then filming it rolling down.

 - Questions around Milton’s brother Travis’ lack of experience and qualifications in the field.
 He is the Director of Hydrogen Production/Infrastructure.

 - Questions over its German production line.

 The rest of the report is essentially a rebuttal to any claim Milton has made about the company in public since its formation.
 I wouldn’t expect you to read the full report – it’s quite a doozy — but the opening list of bullet points paints quite a grim picture of Nikola’s operations.

 One thing to keep in mind when reading all this is that Hindenburg Research is actively shorting Nikola stock and is financially motivated by its demise.